ssundarraj/blog/_posts/2015-07-15-debian-packaging.md

 # Simple Debian Packaging in 10 Minutes

 Recently, I made a simple debian package.
 I noticed that there weren't any simple tutorials for making a package.
-I had to go through many sources to make a small package.
-That's the motivation behind this post.
+I had to go through many sources to make a simple package, and so I decided to write this.

 This is not comprehensive by any means.
 It's just a quick guide to making simple, small debian packages.